-With their charming stalls, booths, and a generally joyful air, Christmas markets are known for their cheerful and festive characteristic.
-They are adorned with colorful lights, and decorations, and often feature large Christmas trees as their centerpieces.
-The markets offer opportunities for vendors to sell a wide range of seasonal goods and products, and for everyone else, a chance to engage themselves in the holiday spirit.
+They are adorned with colorful lights and decorations, and often feature large Christmas trees as their centerpieces.
+The markets offer opportunities for vendors to sell a wide range of seasonal goods and products, and for everyone else, a chance to engage in the holiday spirit.
+Keep reading to know more about the best Christmas markets in Europe.

-A Brief Background Into the Origins of Christmas Markets
+A Brief Background on the Origins of the Best Christmas Markets in Europe

 The tradition of Christmas markets dates back to medieval Europe.
 The first impression of a Christmas market was in Vienna in 1296, when Duke Albrecht I authorized 14-day fairs in the month of December.
 However, these festivities were not really directly connected to Christmas.